Easing Coughing at Night Top pressure Points Naturally - Kaizen Health group

 This technique not only helps soothe the throat but also encourages relaxation, which is essential for a good night’s sleep.

-Location: Center of the Chest
+• Location: Center of the chest, over the breastbone

 How to Apply:

-• Sit or lie down in a comfortable position.
+• Sit or lie down comfortably.

 Regularly stimulating this point can help reduce the frequency and intensity of coughing at night.

-Stomach Meridian (ST-36): Boosting Overall Immunity
+5. Stomach Meridian (ST-36): Boosting Overall Immunity

 How to Apply: